christianb93/openstack-labs/roles/prepareCredentials/README.md

 prepareCredentials
 =========

 This role prepares all required credentials for the installation.
-It will create a file credentials.yaml in the playbook directory on the Ansible host if that does not yet exist and use pwgen to create comparatively secure passwords.
+It will create a file credentials.yaml  on the Ansible host if that does not yet exist and use pwgen to create comparatively secure passwords.
 It will also make sure that an SSH key pair is in place and distribute this key pair to all nodes.

-Note that all generated files will be placed in the main playbook directory

 Requirements
 ------------